tardate/LittleArduinoProjects/Kraft/WyLed/README.md

 * I have mapped these so that GRID1-GRID4 operate from right to left

 ### Programming the ATtiny85

+The [WyLed.ino](./WyLed.ino) has some supporting classes [TM1638.h](./TM1638.h) and [KeyController.h](./KeyController.h)
+for interfacing with the TM1638, but does not require any additional libraries.

 I used an ATtiny85 for the final build, and programmed it using the Arduino ISP.